dumbdevss/movement-tutorial/document_management/developing_smart_contract.md

 }
 ```

-This struct stores the module's state, including document storage (both indexed and in sequence), event handlers, and administrative information.
+**Implementation steps:**

+1. Create a struct with `key` ability for global storage
+2. Store admin address for privileged operations
+3. Use both a Table (for O(1) lookups) and a vector (for iteration)
+4. Include a counter to track the number of documents
+5. Add EventHandles for each event type to enable off-chain tracking

-## Step 4: Creating Event Structs
+## TODO 4: Create Event Structs

-For event tracking, we define:

 ```move
 #[event]